 Your doctor will probably start you on a low dose of romiplostim injection and adjust your dose, not more than once every week.
 At the beginning of your treatment, your doctor will order a blood test to check your platelet level once every week.Your doctor may increase your dose if your platelet level is too low.
 If your platelet level is too high, your doctor may decrease your dose or may not give you the medication at all.
-After your treatment has continued for some time and your doctor has found the dose that works for you, your platelet level will be checked less often.
+After your treatment has continued for some time and your doctor has found the dose that works for you, your platelet level will be checked once every month.
 Your platelet level will also be checked for at least 2 weeks after you finish your treatment with romiplostim injection.

 Romiplostim injection does not work for everybody.
 If your platelet level does not increase enough after you have received romiplostim injection for some time, your doctor will stop giving you the medication.
 Your doctor may also order blood tests to find out why romiplostim injection did not work for you.

-Romiplostim injection controls chronic ITP but does not cure it.
+Romiplostim injection controls ITP but does not cure it.
 Continue to keep appointments to receive romiplostim injection even if you feel well.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with romiplostim injection.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs) or the manufacturer's website to obtain the Medication Guide.